Methodology and 51-Source Ledger

 Reciprocity agreements

-16 states have reciprocity agreements that let residents of one state work in another and pay only home-state income tax.
-The most important: NJ-PA, DC-MD-VA-WV, OH and several Midwest states.
-We document the agreement on each affected state's page.
-New York applies the convenience-of-employer rule, which can override reciprocity expectations.
+16 states have bilateral reciprocity agreements that let residents of one state work in another and pay only home-state income tax.
+The most important: NJ-PA (1977, oldest US reciprocity, per N.J.A.C.
+18:35-5.1 and 72 P.S. § 7301), DC-MD-VA-WV cluster, Ohio reciprocity with Indiana / Kentucky / Michigan / Pennsylvania / West Virginia.
+New York applies the convenience-of-employer rule per N.Y.
+Tax Law § 631 and TSB-M-06(5)I, which can override reciprocity expectations.

 Residency tests

 Each state defines residency differently.
-California uses a domicile test.
-New York uses a 183-day statutory residence rule plus domicile.
+California uses a domicile test per Cal.
+Rev. & Tax.
+Code § 17014.
+New York uses a 183-day statutory residence rule plus domicile per N.Y.
+Tax Law § 605.
 Most states use a 183-day default.
 We surface the residency rule on each state page because it determines whether worldwide income or just state-source income is taxed.

 In scope